R0DR160HM/schmuck/README.md

 ```

 On first run, it will:
-1. Extract text from all PDFs in the `pdfs/` folder
+1. Extract text from all files in the `resources/` folder
 2. Create embeddings (this may take a few minutes)
 3. Save the vector store to `hunsrik_vectors.json`
 4. Start interactive mode